pohlm01/master-thesis/1_introduction.typ

 Big certificates increase the data transferred during @tls handshakes, resulting in a worse performance or even broken connections due to non-standard conform implementations that worked fine so far. @david_adrian_tldrfail_2023

 To avoid big certificates, the @ietf Internet-Draft "Merkle Tree Certificates for TLS"~@rfc_mtc proposes a new architecture for certificate infrastructures.
-It uses Merkle Trees and inclusion proofs to them to reduce the size of messages exchanged during @tls handshakes.
+It uses Merkle Trees and Merkle Tree inclusion proofs to reduce the size of messages exchanged during @tls handshakes.
 The architecture is designed for most common use-cases, but has a reduced scope compared to the current certificate infrastructure.
 Thus, the proposed architecture is meant as an additional optimization to the current certificate infrastructure and not as a substitution.

-This work investigates the proposal for @mtc:pl.
-We built the first @tls implementation of the Internet-Draft to demonstrate that the draft works in practice.
-The implementation brought a few difficulties to light, those solutions we successfully contributed back to the standardization process.
+== Our Contributions
+This work analyzes the Internet-Draft for @mtc:pl in terms of the number of bytes transferred during the @tls handshake and implements the necessary changes in a @tls stack for the first time.
-Additionally, we analyzed the reduction of the message size and provided size estimates for the regular updates that become necessary with the new architecture.
+First, we compare the size of @tls handshake messages in a classical, X.509-based @pki with the message size of the proposed @mtc architecture.
+We do this for both, classical, non-@pq secure signature schemes, and with the @pq signature schemes that the @nist recently specified.
+We show that the @mtc architecture is more size efficient in all cases, and handles the big sizes of @pq signatures a lot better than an X.509-based setup.
+Furthermore, @mtc setup requires a new update channel, as @rp:pl must regularly refresh their roots of trust.
+Based on different assumptions derived from statistics in the current @pki, we estimate the size of these updates.

+As a second contribution, we created the first @tls implementation that is compatible with the @mtc architecture.
+We based our implementation on the popular #emph[Rustls] library and modified it to deal with two new negotiation mechanisms.
+These negation mechanisms become necessary to allow client and server to agree on the @mtc certificate type and a specific trust anchor.
+In addition, we developed a library for verifying @mtc:pl and integrated it into the Rustls library.
+This demonstrates that the @mtc Internet-Draft works in practice, and we confirmed that the negotiation mechanisms maintain interoperability with the existing certificate infrastructure.

+During the implementation process, we encountered some difficulties with the specification.
+For all the problems we found, we contributed fixes and additionally added some improvements.
+For example, we did encounter incorrect test vectors caused by a 16-bit instead of 8-bit length prefix.
+We corrected these in the Internet-Draft and in the @ca implementation that produced these test vectors.
+Besides the fixes, we incorporated a new trust anchor negotiation mechanism into the proposed standard and implemented the required changes in the provided @ca implementation.
+Moreover, we proposed a length prefix in the embedding of the @mtc in the @tls `Certificate` message to allow parsing the @tls certificate message without depending on an external state.
+This length prefix will be incorporated in the next pre-release of the standard.
-Moreover, we propose a standard file structure of @mtc related files for @tls clients and servers.
+Beyond that, we suggested a standard file structure of @mtc related files for @tls clients and servers, based on how certificate files are organized on modern Linux-based computer systems nowadays, incorporating the changed needs that arise with the use of @mtc.

 == Outline